nanvel/blog/pages/books.md

 - The Quiet Trader by Atanas Matov
 - [+] Quantitative Trading by Ernest P. Chan
 - The Ruby Programming Language by David Flanagan and Yukihiro Matsumoto
+- Python 3 Standard Library by Example by Doug Hellmann

 ## In progress

+- Domain-Driven Design by Eric Evans
+- Design It! by Michael Keeling
+- Grocking Simplicity by Eric Normand
 - Reinforcement Learning, second edition by Andrew G. Barto, Richard S. Sutton
 - Deep Reinforcement Learning Hands-On by Maxim Lapan
 - Effective TypeScript by Dan Vanderkam
 - Principles for Dealing with the Changing World Order by Ray Dalio
 - The Electronic Day Trader by Mark Friedfertig and George West
-- Python 3 Standard Library by Example by Doug Hellmann
 - RSI Trading by Glenn Wilson
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
 - The Master Swing Trader by Alan Farley